rich/dev-intro-to-ruby/slides.markdown

 <%= code 'examples/nine-b.rb' %>

-# Metaprogramming I
+# Over the cliff - Metaprogramming I

 A basic implementation of attr\_accessor is trival.

 <%= code 'examples/ten.rb' %>

-# Metaprogramming II - with hooks
+# Over the cliff - Metaprogramming II - with hooks

 You have complete control.
 You can add instance variable, methods and class methods.

 <%= code 'examples/eleven.rb' %>

-# Metaprogramming III - further abstraction
+# Over the cliff - Metaprogramming III - further abstraction

 You can even provide a simple API to add the functionality for you.